researchdata-sheffield/dataviz-hub2-comments/README.md

 # dataviz-hub2-comments
 Github repository for storing dataviz.shef.ac.uk comments.
+Feel free to make comments directly in issues of this repository or via [dataviz website](dataviz.shef.ac.uk).

 ## Code of Conduct